QualityMall.org - Complete Product Information

 Authors: North Carolina Ofﬁce on Disability and Health

 This publication was developed by the North Carolina Ofﬁce on Disability and Health in collaboration with the Center for Universal Design.
 It provides information on how organizations can make their meetings more accessible for people with disabilities.
-The guide can be downloaded for free from the Center on Universal Design's website.
+Click on the "Web Links" tab above to download the entire 68-page guide for free from the Center on Universal Design's website.

 From the "Purpose of This Guide" section of the publication: